Lemoncode/master-frontend-lemoncode/05-testing/03-e2e/06-edit-hotel/README.md

 + });
 ```

 - The previous spec could works or not, due to we are not waiting to be resolved the get hotel request.
-If we change network to `Slow 3G` on `Chrome options` to simulate it, we will need do something like:
+If we change network to `Fast 3G` on `Chrome options` to simulate it, we will need do something like:

-### ./cypress/integration/hotel-edit.spec.ts
+### ./cypress/e2e/hotel-edit.spec.ts

 ```diff
 ...